 How are the cold and flu different?

-Last week, the Centers for Disease Control and Prevention (CDC) revealed that during the 2017 - 2018 flu season, there have been 30 child deaths.
+On Jan.
+19, the Centers for Disease Control and Prevention (CDC) revealed that during the 2017 to 2018 flu season, there were 30 child deaths.

+There have also been reports of adults who had the flu and died from complications.

 Read on for a look at the two illnesses and how you can tell them apart.